Estimated reading time: 8 minutes

 In pending domestic criminal cases, the prosecutor usually asks the judge for both a No Contact Condition of Pretrial Release; and a Domestic Abuse No Contact Order (DANCO).
 These two types of “no contact orders” (NCOs) may sound like one thing.
 But they are two separate court orders with important differences.

-Pre-trial release conditions: no contact
+Pre-trial release condition: no contact

 In any criminal case the judge can set conditions of pretrial release, including bail.
 But in domestic criminal cases, the state asks the judge to include a no-contact condition of pretrial release.
 (Pre-trial release is release from custody before a trial, sometimes with conditions set by a judge.)

 Remedy: If the defendant violates a condition of pretrial release, the court can issue an arrest warrant.
-And the judge can revisit the issue of pretrial release later, after the defendant is in custody again.
+And the judge can revisit the issue of pretrial release later, after the defendant is in jail again.

-A violation of a no-contact condition of pretrial release cannot itself alone, result in a new criminal case.
+A violation of a no-contact condition of pretrial release cannot itself, alone, result in a new criminal case.
 But, a violation of a DANCO can, and does.

-The Domestic Abuse No Contact Order in Minnesota, often referred to by its acronym, DANCO, is a more recent development.
-And it is similar to a civil OFP.
-But, it originates in a criminal case.
+The “Domestic Abuse No Contact Order” in Minnesota, often referred to by its acronym, DANCO, is a more recent development.
+And though similar to a civil OFP, it originates in a criminal case.

 It is similar to an OFP because a prosecutor can charge a violation of a DANCO as a new, independent crime.
 And a “Violation of a DANCO” charge will have a new court file number; and potentially, a separate date of offense, conviction record and sentence.